taegonpark/legal-map/README.md

-A web application that assists legal professionals and clients
+A web application that connects clients to personal injury attorneys based on their case.

-This is the best app ever.

 ## To Run Scripts (Manual Testing)
 Navigate to /legal-map